Skip to main content

 Can Hormonal Restoration Protect the Aging Brain?

-The decline in is one of the most feared aspects of aging.
+The decline in cognitive function is one of the most feared aspects of aging.
 The brain is a highly metabolic organ, rich with receptors for sex hormones.
 The decline in estrogen and testosterone is increasingly linked to age-related cognitive impairment and neurodegenerative disease.

 Estrogen plays a multitude of neuroprotective roles.
 It promotes neuronal growth, modulates synaptic plasticity, and enhances cerebral blood flow.
 Its decline during menopause is associated with a decrease in these protective functions.
 Observational studies and some clinical trials suggest that women who begin estrogen therapy near menopause may have a lower risk of developing Alzheimer’s disease.